fsquillace/junest/README.md

 JuNest
 ======
-The lightweight Arch Linux based distro that runs, without root privileges, upon any Linux distro.
+The lightweight Arch Linux based distro that runs, without root privileges, on top of any other Linux distro.

 <h1 align="center">
     <a href="https://github.com/fsquillace/junest"><img